atolab/uhlc-rs/README.md

 ## Why "Unique" ?
-In this implementation, each HLC instance is associated with an identifier that must be unique accross the system (by default a UUIDv4).
+In this implementation, each HLC instance is associated with an identifier that must be unique accross the system (by default a random u128).
 Each generated timestamp, in addition of the hybrid time, contains the identifier of the HLC that generated it, and it therefore unique across the system.